FabMo/CNC-To-SVG/README.md

 This module is under Apachage Licence Version 2.0, see the file ``LICENSE`` and ``NOTICE``.
 See the license of used library.

+To install the module, go in your project and do.

+    npm install cnctosvg

 Usage
 -----